voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 ```
 - Please also let us know how you would like environment vars to be shared with you.

-### 2. Run setup-benchmark-machine-ubuntu-20.04.sh script on your benchmark machine
+### 3. Run `setup-benchmark-machine-ubuntu-20.04.sh` script on your benchmark machine
+- Note that `setup-benchmark-machine-ubuntu-20.04.sh` only installs dependencies for Arrow C++, Python, R, Java and JavaScript.
+- If you need to install additional dependencies, please update `setup-benchmark-machine-ubuntu-20.04.sh`.
+- If you need to set a machine, which is not running Ubuntu, please create a new setup script
+and use `setup-benchmark-machine-ubuntu-20.04.sh` as a reference.
 ```shell script
 sudo su
 git clone https://github.com/ursacomputing/arrow-benchmarks-ci.git